Annual Security Report

 902 Technology Drive - Grayson, KY 41102

-This report is prepared by the Clery compliance team that includes Jim Fox (Technology Solutions), Boyd County Deputy Sheriff Rick Riffe, and Paul Seasor (Director of Maintenance and Operations).
+This report is prepared by the Clery compliance team that includes Jim Fox (Director of Technology Solutions and Safety/Security), Boyd County Deputy Sheriff Tim Wallin, and John Pancake (Maintenance and Operations).
 The team utilizes resources from college reports, daily crime logs, 911 dispatch, and through ongoing relationships with other emergency management and first responding agencies as necessary.

 All of these statistics are gathered, compiled and reported to the campus community via the Annual Security Report which is published each year.
 Campus Security submits the annual crime statistics published in this report to the Department of Education (ED) each year.
 The statistical information gathered by the Department of Education is available to the public through the ED web site.

 By October 1 of each year, all enrolled students and employees receive an email notification regarding a summary of the content and the availability of the report via the college website, as well as how to request a printed copy of the report.
-Prospective students and employees receive information regarding the report from the head of security.
+Prospective students and employees receive information regarding the report from the Director of Safety and Security.

-While there are no Memorandums of Understanding (MOU) with local or state enforcement agencies.
-KCTCS Colleges maintain a strong working relationship with state and local police through training, meetings and communicating with local and state police agencies in the investigation of criminal offenses.
+While there are no MOUs with local or state enforcement agencies , KCTCS Colleges, college Deans, Technology Solutions and Facilities Management maintain a strong working relationship with state and local police through training, meetings and communicating with local and state police agencies in the investigation of criminal offenses.

 Campus Security Authorities are defined by the federal government as: